Try Doing Something New Every Day For 30 Days Challenge

 - Jess Lively: She traveled the world for a year, trying something unexplored in each place.

 - A.J.
-Jacobs: He spent a year trying to be the healthiest man alive, trying unexplored health practices daily.
+Jacobs: He spent a year trying to be the healthiest man alive, trying new health practices daily.

 These folks aren’t superheroes.
 They’re regular people who decided to shake things up.